 Otitis Media in Infants and Children: What Is It and How Is It Treated?

-Otitis media in infants in children is one of the most common childhood illnesses.
+Otitis media in infants and children is one of the most common childhood illnesses.
 It’s estimated that between 70 and 80% of healthy children develop at least one case of otitis media in their first 5 years of life.

 This condition causes great pain in the ear and a characteristic discomfort, and although it’s advisable to offer relief measures, it’s not always necessary to resort to antibiotics.